• Skip to primary navigation

 Bootcampers have the opportunity to acquire full-time, part-time, in-person, and online jobs.
 The following are the top careers along with the salary potential that bootcamp graduates can choose from:

 • Software product manager: a software product manager ensures that the company’s software runs efficiently to meet all its goals.
-Alongside being well-versed with technology, software product managers are also expected to have a background in business development.
-Typically, they make an annual salary of $97,580.
+Alongside being well-versed in technology, software product managers are also expected to have a background in business development.
+Typically, they make an annual salary of $105,566.

 On graduation, bootcampers can find the right job within 120 days and expect over a 50 percent hike in their salary within two years.
 About 74 to 90 percent of the graduates, research suggests, can land a successful job within six months of their bootcamp completion.
 Some even see a $10,000 increase in salary with every new tech role they take.